throput/apidev/docs/source/index.rst

 Despite the importance of API architecting, the best practices and resources in this area are scattered and incoherent.
-This open-source project aims to provide a portal to organize and share resources, such as practices, methodologies, and examples that help organize to design, implement, and manage APIs.
+This open-source project aims to provide a portal to organize and share resources, such as guidelines, methodologies, standards, examples, and case studies that help organize to design, implement, and manage APIs.

 We intend to cover various aspects regarding the life-cycle of API implementation, i.e., design, development, operation, and management,